 Every medication, treatment and vaccine carries risk.
 Cancer patients undergo chemotherapy, which is physically and emotionally taxing because the alternative of untreated cancer can be far worse.
 Using antibiotics to treat a bacterial infection can cause side effects like nausea, diarrhea and cramping.
-However, tens of thousands of people have received the COVID-19 vaccines so far, and the sometimes unpleasant side effects appear worth the decreased risk of contracting COVID-19.
+However, millions of people have received the COVID-19 vaccines so far, and the sometimes unpleasant side effects appear worth the decreased risk of contracting COVID-19.
 Some adverse effects are more severe for people with allergies, for instance.
 When in doubt, people should consult with their physician.
 There may be additional vaccine options available over time.

 Regardless of your decision to get a COVID-19 vaccine, these are essential aspects of all of our work to stop the pandemic: